 "We have financial constraints," Habig said.
 "Before we made these changes we held meetings and listened to people and we are doing the best we can with what we have."

-The new CRT service to Hinsdale includes five pickup times between 6:20 a.m. and 5:35 p.m. with service to downtown and to WalMart on Route 119.
+The new CRT service to Hinsdale includes five pickup times between 6:20 a.m. and 5:35 p.m.

 The company also completely changed its service within Brattleboro.